naveepr/Misc-info/git-cheat-sheet.md

 ```

  - *git pull* : fetch and merge any commits from the tracking remote branch
+ git pull remote --> pull the changes from the current remote to the current branch
+ git pull --rebase <remote> --> use rebase merge strategy

  - *git merge* : Merge changes from another branch to the active branch
+ git checkout master
+ git merge origin/master

 ```sh
    git diff is helpful
    git merge [alias]/[branch] --> merge a remote branch into your current branch to bring it up to date